 It’s enough if just one of the parents/guardians has a residence basis that allows to receive 500+.
 Only the parent who is entitled to it can apply.
 It’s also important to note, that the child has to live in Poland for the family to receive the benefit.

 How, where and when to apply

 To receive the 500+ benefit, you must submit an application.
 The application should be accompanied by a copy of your residence permit and permit-related decision, as well as other documents that may be required depending on your situation (e.g. a court order that says you’re the legal guardian of a child, if applicable).
-You can apply online via the [email protected] portal, Social Insurance Institution’s electronic platform (PUE ZUS) or electronic banking services.
-You can also do it the traditional way, that is fill out the paper application form and submit it in person at the relevant office or send by post.
-In Warsaw those are the district offices (check the list of reception points).
+You can only apply online.
+It can be done via the Emp@tia portal, Social Insurance Institution’s electronic platform (PUE ZUS) or electronic banking services.
+It means that you need an email address and a trusted profile.

 Do you need assistance with submitting your application for the 500+ benefit?

 In the time of coronavirus, our Help Center for Foreigners will help you remotely!
 Send an e-mail to: [email protected] and put „Child benefit 500+” in the subject line.